PCdurham/Semantic_Classification_of_Rivers_and_Bars/README.md

 The CPU and GPU filters have a total of 13 threshold parameters with ranges of 0-100  that need to be optimised.
 We used a Monte-Carlo type approach.
 Rather that a brute force approach across the full 13 dimension parameter space, we started by manually estimating a parameter set that gave reasonable performance.
 Then we randomly created 10 000 parameter combinations within a range of +/- 10% for each parameter.
 The resulting final parameters are stored in a numpy array that can be read by the filters.

 ## Final Outputs
 The final class raster for each MGRS zone will be saved as Class_S2_Month_Zone.tif.
-A color table is saved with the background set to transparent.
-Below is an example from MGRS zone 53V.
+The data are highly compressed and are typically ~20 Mb for each MGRS gridzone comprising in excess of 4 Gigapixels.
+Global coverage can be achieved in less than 10 Gb.
+For each class raster, a color table is saved with the background set to transparent.
+Below is an example from MGRS zone 53V with a Google Satellite base image.

 ![Screenshot](Example.png)

-## Usage Example
+## Data Examples.
+We provide a total of 85 MGRS zones as examples.
+These cover the Americas, Africa, Europe, East Asia and North-West Russia.
+Once unzipped, the tiles can be directly read in any GIS software.
+Classes are: 1: Rivers (light blue); 2: Lakes (green); 3: Sediment Bars (red); 4: Oceans (royal blue); 5: Glaciated Terrain (cyan); 6: Snow (light grey); 7: Clouds (dark grey); 8: Data Gaps (black)